MihirMore/100daysofcode-Python/log.md

 ### Day - 36

 **Thoughts** : Today was a practice porject to implement API calls and to build a stock news alert messaging application.
 This uses the alphavantage API and newsapi API to fetch the necessary data.
 It there is a considerable increase/decrease in the stock price then we get notification and also news regarding the company/stock.

+### Day - 37

+**Thoughts** : Today I learnt about the CRUD operations using API and also about API headers.
+The application built today is about tracking a new habit and posting the data to a graph created in pixela.
+This enables us to track our habits and how prodcutive we are.